 - New Mexico Junior College

 Contact the school’s financial aid office or athletic department for details.

-Although the Competitive Scholarship can be small in value, non-resident and non-citizen recipients who receive at least $100 from it are eligible for New Mexico resident tuition and fee rates.
-This can help students save thousands by avoiding out-of-state tuition costs.
+Although the Competitive Scholarship can be small in value, nonresident and noncitizen recipients who receive at least $100 from it are eligible for New Mexico resident tuition and fee rates.
+This can help students save money by avoiding out-of-state tuition costs.

-To qualify, you must be a non-citizen or non-resident and attend a public, four-year school in New Mexico full time.
+To qualify, you must be a noncitizen or nonresident of the U.S. and attend a public, four-year school in New Mexico full time.
 Contact your school’s financial aid office for more information.